omadios/white-matter-lesion-2D-CNN/README.md

 ```

-To retrain the original network on some novel training data (i.e. from your scanner) use the following script (which expects all the outputs from *preproc_FLAIR_MPRAGE.py* to be in a single folder.
+Assembling a dataset to retrain the original network on some novel training data (i.e. from your scanner).
+Use the following script (which expects all the outputs from *preproc_FLAIR_MPRAGE.py* to be in a single folder.
 Two output *.npy files (one for T1/FLAIR images and one for masks) will be generated.

 ```
 python build_dataset_for_miccai.py